Neostability theory (12w5045)

 Ehud Hrushovski (Hebrew University at Jerusalem)

-Alf Onshuus (Universidad de los Andes, Edificio H)
+Alf Onshuus (Universidad de los Andes)

 Anand Pillay (University of Leeds)